aran112000/aran112000/README.md

 ![Evosite offices](https://raw.githubusercontent.com/aran112000/aran112000/master/cover_photo.jpg)

 #### We're recruiting
 We're always on the hunt for great PHP devs to join our team.
-If you're interested to learn more about the opertunities at Evosite, then drop me a line
+If you're interested to learn more about the opportunities at Evosite, then drop me a line

 🔭 **I'm currently working on ...**
  - Upgrading a legacy PHP app to be serverless on AWS